particle-iot/docs/src/content/hardware/ethernet/ethernet.md

 The [EthernetCellularRK](https://github.com/rickkas7/EthernetCellularRK) library provides this feature with only a couple lines of code in your application.

-Note that this only provides cellular Internet to the Boron or B Series SoM.
+Note that this only provides cellular Internet to the Boron or B-Series SoM.
 It is not a general-purpose WAN backup solution for other devices on the LAN!

 ### Keep-alive